photomanja/itis_redesign/_news/2021-06-10_radiofrequency_induced_heating.md

 The scientific and technical impact of the study can be summarized as:

-    RF-induced heating of generic AIMD with damaged, broken or cut (abandoned) leads were numerically studied and experimentally validated
++ RF-induced heating of generic AIMD with damaged, broken or cut (abandoned) leads were numerically studied and experimentally validated
-    Potential enhancement of RF-induced heating of the damaged AIMD during MR examinations was found to reach up to 16-fold in realistic clinical exposures
++ Potential enhancement of RF-induced heating of the damaged AIMD during MR examinations was found to reach up to 16-fold in realistic clinical exposures
-    Enhancement depends on location and type of the wire break, lead design, and clinical routing of the lead The presence of nearby intact wires, or even nearby damaged wires, mitigated the worst-case enhancement factor The potential and probability of each damage type should be considered when performing risk assessment for MR examinations or device labeling
++ Enhancement depends on location and type of the wire break, lead design, and clinical routing of the lead
++ The presence of nearby intact wires, or even nearby damaged wires, mitigated the worst-case enhancement factor
++ The potential and probability of each damage type should be considered when performing risk assessment for MR examinations or device labeling
-    Mitigating efforts such as impedance checks for lead damage, or CT scans to identify abandoned (capped or cut) leads, should be considered by the community
++ Mitigating efforts such as impedance checks for lead damage, or CT scans to identify abandoned (capped or cut) leads, should be considered by the community

-ACCESS ARTICLE ONLINE
+[Access article online]

+*Subscribe to our Newsletter*